rmogicato/RL-Jan-Raffael/README.md

 # Reinforcement Learning: A chessbot for checkmating with Deep Q-Learning
-Please refer to `report.pdf` for mroe information
+Please refer to `Reinforcement_Learning_Report.pdf` for mroe information